6576. Road

 vector<Edge> e;

-an array parent used
+Define an array parent, which is used to

-by the disjoint set system.
+implement the disjoint set union structure.

 vector<int> parent;

-function Repr finds a representative of the
+The function Repr finds the representative

 int Repr(int n)